Course Sampler

 Sociology coursework inspires new ways to see and connect with the world

-Explore the fascinating field of human behavior and societies — from global social movements to the individual experience — in COCC’s thought-provoking Sociology discipline.
+Explore the fascinating field of human behavior and societies — from global social movements to the individual experience — in COCC’s thought-provoking Sociology program.
 Students can investigate cultures, economics, the environment, religion, sports, race, gender, social class, and many other topics.

 Looking at both historical and modern societies, Introduction to Sociology considers the influence of social and cultural factors on human behavior.
 The class applies layers of culture, socialization, groups, deviance, sexuality, stratification, race, and gender, forging a new appreciation for social dynamics and social institutions.